Our Team

 NSF REU Student - Summer 2023

-Hunter is currently working on completing his Bachelor’s in Biology at Oberlin College.
+Hunter recently completed his Bachelor’s in Biology at Oberlin College and is now a graduate student at San Diego State University.
 His research interests, while encompassing most fields related to the ecology of marine predators, emphasize behavior and sensory biology in marine predators.
 In pursuing these passions, he hopes to illuminate the importance of predators in marine ecosystems, encouraging their conservation.
 At WHOI, Hunter is working on a species distribution model for whale sharks in the Northwest Atlantic to understand how environmental variability drives their movement ecology in the region.
 Upon completing his undergraduate degree in 2024, Hunter intends to pursue a graduate degree in Marine Biology.

 Piper Augat